-The COCKPIT module is designed to carry 'send' and 'return' with an iOS device via the external microphone input.
-The release of an XPansion - that puts all jumpers as toggle switches to a faceplate along with sends and returns for external processing gear, like guitar pedals or stereo effect units, is planned.
+The COCKPIT module is designed to carry 'send' and 'return'.
+The release of an XPansion that puts all jumpers as toggle switches to a faceplate along with sends and returns for external processing gear, like guitar pedals or stereo effect units, is planned.